 Summary of Crime: On 05/13/94, McNeill murdered 30-year-old Blake Fulton in Lorain.
 Mr. Fulton and an associate attempted to purchase drugs from McNeill.
 McNeill demanded money without producing the drugs.
-When Mr. Fulton refused to comply McNeill shot him in the head.
+When Mr. Fulton refused to comply, McNeill shot him in the head.

 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment05/24/94 (U.S. District Court: Judge Wells)

-Sentence Prisoner's Petition12/04/02
+Sentence Prisoner's Petition

 State's Return of Writ02/03/03

 FIRST REVIEW OF TRIAL Prisoner's Traverse07/01/03

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision04/10/97 Decision:

 Supreme Court Decision10/28/98

-U.S. Supreme Court Review REVIEW OF HABEAS DECISION
+U.S. Supreme Court Review05/24/99 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief

 Trial Court Decision02/08/01 Oral Argument

-Court of Appeals Decision08/22/01 Decision
+Court of Appeals Decision Decision

 Supreme Court Decision12/05/01

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision08/05/97 Decision or Certiorari Denial

 Supreme Court Decision10/28/98

-- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on the denial McNeill's motion for a new trial. - Status in Federal Courts as of 12/31/16: Pending in the district court on McNeill's petition for a writ of habeas corpus which is stayed pending completion of state court proceedings.
+- Status in State Courts as of 12/31/17: No capital proceeding pending. - Status in Federal Courts as of 12/31/17: Pending in the district court on McNeill's petition for a writ of habeas corpus.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 10/28/98, the Ohio Supreme Court affirmed McNeill's conviction and death sentence on direct appeal.
 On 12/04/02, McNeill filed a petition for a writ of habeas corpus in the district court.
 On 07/30/12, the district court stayed the case pending completion of state court proceedings.
 On 09/23/12, McNeill filed a motion for a new trial in the trial court, which was denied on 03/23/15, and affirmed by the 9th District Court of Appeals on 08/24/16.
-McNeill appealed to the Ohio Supreme Court on 10/06/16, to which the State responded on 10/31/16.
+The Ohio Supreme Court denied McNeill's appeal on 05/17/17.
+On 08/25/17, the district court reactivated McNeill's habeas case, and set a briefing schedule on 09/08/17.